jamestiotio/fcs/labs/lab3/README.md

   - Chain number is 600000.
   - Part index is 0.
   - Table index is 0.
-- Use [`rtsort`](http://project-rainbowcrack.com/generate.htm) to sort the rainbow table to make searchable by `rcrack`. (sorts the rainbow chains by end point to make binary search possible)
+- Use [`rtsort`](http://project-rainbowcrack.com/generate.htm) to sort the rainbow table to make searchable by `rcrack` (sorts the rainbow chains by end point to make binary search possible).
 - Use [`rcrack`](http://project-rainbowcrack.com/crack.htm) to crack the list of fifteen strings from `hash5.txt`.

 Answer the following questions in your report: